-- · Share with Race to Zero your leadership case study on the 5th P;\ - Explain in transition plans and annual disclosures specific policies and regulations that are needed to cut emissions in line with a 1.5C scenario (HLEG recommendations, p.
-25); - Ensure reviews of associations disclose escalation steps conducted to change positions of misaligned industry associations; (Race to Zero EPRG Interpretation Guide): - For companies and investors with >250 employees, disclose and review the climate policy positions and 1.5C alignment of all industry associations where memberships are retained, including those not yet assessed by InfluenceMap.
+- Share with Race to Zero your leadership case study on the 5th P; - . to cut emissions in line with a 1.5C scenario (HLEG recommendations, p.
+25); - misaligned industry associations; (Race to Zero EPRG Interpretation Guide): - not yet assessed by InfluenceMap.